Jaroslav Otruba: Competitions

 Jaroslav Otruba participated in many national and international architectural competitions.
 Among the more prestigious national competitions were the competition for the State Theater and Opera in Brno 1956, (third place in the open competition and second place in an invitation-only competition), in 1960 a competition for the town plan design for a spa center in Karlovy Vary (first place in an exclusive competition), in 1966 a competition for a town plan for the spa area in Františkovy Lázně (first place).
 In 1970 he collaborated with architect Šrámek in an architectural competition for the design of the dispatcher building at the Main Railroad Station in Prague (first place).

 Otrubova participated in several international competitions, placing fifth in an architectural competition for the design of the Plaza for UN in Geneva in 1957.
-In 1958 he participated in an international architectural competition for the design of the town hall in Toronto, Canada and a memorial to victims in Auschwitz, Poland.
+In 1958 he participated in an international architectural competition for the design of the town hall in Toronto, Canada and a memorial to victims in former Nazi German Auschwitz concentration camp in occupied Poland (now Auschwitz-Birkenau State Museum, Oświęcim).
 In 1962 he collaborated with architect Jindřich Krise in a competition for the design of the main railroad station in Sofia, Bulgaria and in 1965 in the EUROKURSAL competition in San Sebestian, Spain.

 For his basic concept for stations of the Prague Metro line C in 1974 Jaroslav Otruba was presented with 1973‘s Prague City Award.